testfairy/docs/docs/051_Platforms/41_Xamarin.md

 ### Upload dSYM

-With TestFairy, symbolicating crash reports is easy as pie.
+With TestFairy, symbolicating crash reports is as easy as pie.
 A simple Build Phase script can automatically upload the compressed .dSYM file for future symbolicaton.

-To enable automatic uploads of .dSYM file, please follow these steps:
+To enable automatic uploads of .dSYM files, please follow these steps:

 #### Step 1: